 7- Climate-controlled warehouses

 A climate-controlled warehouse is a warehouse with special heating and cooling technologies used to store goods that need to be kept in a specific environment to ensure their safety, like pharmaceutical products or other perishable goods that, if not kept at an appropriate cool temperature, will lose their freshness, flavor, and nutritional value.
-These types of warehouses are equipped with special devices that can control the temperature and even the humidity of the warehouse climate.

 How to pick the perfect warehouse for your goods?